top of page

 If you are feeling ill, even just a little bit, please stay at home.
 The Box Office will help you exchange your tickets, convert the value into a donation or provide a refund.

-Masks: Masks will be highly suggested while attending 2023-2024 Season at Green Bay Community Theater as we will be entering flu season as well as Covid cases are expected to rise during this time.
+Masks: Masks will be available while attending 2025-2026 Season at Green Bay Community Theater as we will be entering flu season as well as Covid cases are expected to rise during this time.
 We ask patrons for responsible and respectful cooperation of this policy.
-Our goal is to continue to provide a safe environment for everyone.
-We will have masks available for anyone who did not bring one.
+Our goal is to continue to provide a safe and healthy environment for everyone.

 Hand Sanitizers.
 Stations will be available near all entryways to the theater, restrooms, and in other strategic locations.